allianceauth/allianceauth/docs/installation/services/discord.md

 ## Setup

-Add `services.modules.discord` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+Add `allianceauth.services.modules.discord` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 ### Creating a Server
 *If you already have a Discord server, skip the creation step, but be sure to retrieve the server ID and enter it in settings.py*